There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Economics; Professional Economics major sequences
+- Level 2 core unit in the Economics; Professional Economics; Philosophy, Politics and Economics major sequences

 - Level 2 elective

 - Indicative assessments in this unit are as follows: (1) tutorial participation; (2) LMS homework; and (3) examinations.
 Further information is available in the unit outline.